 What are my options for adhesive?

-It ranges from pre-installed on the new screen edge to tape that is designed for mobile repairs.
+It ranges from pre-installed on the new screen edge to tape that is designed for mobile and tablet repairs.
 The best case is if the part comes pre-installed with adhesive.
 This is available for iPad glass screens and is the easiest for a repair.
 You just have to remove the film on the tape and stick to device.
-At RepairPartsPlus, we have worked with our suppliers to always have the tape pre-installed if available as well as having a stronger tape than is standard in the market.
+At RepairPartsPlus, we have worked with our suppliers to always have the tape pre-installed if available as well as having a stronger, best-in-class tape in the market.

 If not pre-installed on new part, you have 2 options - pre-cut adhesive specific to your device or general 2mm adhesive strips that fit most devices and you can cut to size needed and apply.

 It's a good idea to have extra adhesive as well.
-It's a small cost and can save you some headache in case you have trouble applying and want to restart
+It's a small cost and can save you some headache in case you have trouble applying and want to restart.
+Also a little B7000 or general all-purpose glue can be helpful if tape not holding in a spot due to bent frame or pressure.

 How to remove adhesive after a repair?